 Japanese Black Trifele

 If you're looking for something a bit different, you must try Japanese Black Trifele.
-Mahogany-shouldered fruits with a complex, smoky flavor on a fairly well-behaved plant -- what's not to love?
+These mahogany-shouldered fruits boast a complex, smoky flavor on a fairly well-behaved plant.
 You can even grow this one in containers if you are short on space, though they do better if you can give them a bit of staking.

-Mortgage Lifter was so named because the man who developed this variety sold them, and, the story goes, was able to pay off his mortgage from selling his huge tomatoes.
+Mortgage Lifter was so named because the man who developed this variety, so the story goes, was able to pay off his mortgage from selling his huge tomatoes.
 Whether that's true or not, this is definitely a variety you'll want to try in your garden.
 Perfect tomato flavor, large fruits, and a great story to go along with them.
-Indeterminate.

-Yes, it's another pink tomato, but this is such a reliable producer that it's a great addition to your late season tomato selections.
+Another pink tomato, Ponderosa is such a reliable producer that it's a great addition to your late season tomato selections.
 The one-pound fruits are nearly seedless, with lots of delicious tomato flavor.
-Harvest approximately 80 days after planting.
-Indeterminate.
+Expect to harvest this variety approximately 80 days after planting.